ThembaMtshelwane/immergence-studios/README.md

 ## What I Learned

 Building this website has been a valuable learning experience, particularly in choosing visuals that complement the design and enhance the user experience.
+I added background music tp tie the theme all together.
 I also gained more proficiency with React, TypeScript, and Tailwind CSS.

 ## Limitations